canonical/spread/README.md

 -----------------------

 A similar group of tasks will often depend on a similar setup of the system.
-Instead of copying & pasting logic, suites can define scripts for tests under them to execute before running, and also scripts that will restore the system to its original state so that follow up logic will find a (hopefuly? :) unmodified base:
+Instead of copying & pasting logic, suites can define scripts for tasks under them to execute before running, and also scripts that will restore the system to its original state so that follow up logic will find a (hopefuly? :) unmodified base: